zhixin9001/2021-SAA/note/tips.md

 - Delay and timer
     - delay applies to all messages
     - timer = one single delay when sending
+- Amazon EventBridge
+    - decouple the complex architecture - This event-based service is extremely useful for connecting non-AWS SaaS (Software as a Service) services to AWS services
 ### SNS
 - pay only for the compute time that you consume
 - FIFO, can only be subscribed by a SQS FIFO